lucagemolotto/lucagemolotto.github.io/_publications/2025-04-04-paper-title-number-1.md

 collection: publications
 category: conferences
 permalink: /publication/2025-04-04-paper-title-number-1
-excerpt: 'In this paper we propose a protocol to implement AbU on a general pub/sub middleware.'
+excerpt: "This paper introduces a variant of the two phase commit protocol for implementing AbU's transactional semantics on a generic publisher/subscriber middleware."
 date: 2025-04-04
 venue: 'FORTE 2025 - 45th International Conference on Formal Techniques for Distributed Objects, Components, and Systems'
 paperurl: 'TBD'